Wide field beamformed observation with MeerKAT: Multi-beam Observations

+Two examples of generated PSFs for MeerKAT (discussed further in Section \ref{sec:meerkat_obs}) and the corresponding circular tiling pattern are shown in Figure \ref{fig:beamshape_variety}.
 There are two important caveats to note here.
-First, we assume the desired tiling covers a sufficiently small solid angle, such that the shape of all beams in the tiling can be approximated by the boresight beam shape.
+First, we assume the desired tiling covers a sufficiently small solid angle, such that the shape of all beams in the tiling can be reasonably approximated by the beam shape at the centre of the tiling.
+In the case of large tiling areas where non-isoplanactic effects become important, it is recommended that the tiling area be split into multiple sub-tilings such that each sub-tiling has a locally correct beam shape.
 Secondly, we assume that the synthesised beam may always be reasonably approximated by an ellipse at some response level.
 This assumption does not necessarily hold for all array configurations and response levels.
-As such, when a specific minimum sensitivity is required across the tiling pattern, it is necessary to perform \textit{a priori} simulations of the observation to determine a suitable ``overlap'' parameter.
+Furthermore, the auto-optimized overlap ratio in a fixed boundary tiling is hard to predict due to the variable orientation angle of the beam at different response levels.
+As such, when a specific minimum sensitivity is required across the tiling pattern, it is encouraged to perform \textit{a priori} simulations of the tiling locally using \textsc{Mosaic} to ensure the result is acceptable.